tohidhanfi20/Farmly---The_Grocery_App/README.md

 <img width="3500" height="400" src=https://github.com/tohidhanfi20/Farmly---The_Grocery_App/blob/main/assets/Screenshots/Jenkins%20Console%20Output.png>

-# terminate the instance if you don't you will begger in no time :>
+# terminate the instance! if you don't you will be begger in no time :>